Smoking out the enemy: Ukraine uses e-cigarettes to fight drone war against Russia

 “We work from donations and private investment so we don’t charge the military anything,” Sheremet continues.

-“There isn’t a maximum weight to what the drones can hold - it’ll depend on the size of the drone and the release.”.
+“There isn’t a maximum weight to what the drones can hold – it’ll depend on the size of the drone and the release.”

 The e-cigarette project has unexpected side benefits, he says as it helps with recycling and is safer than students just chucking their devices away.